Rupam-1/AWS-Project1---Visualize-data-with-QuickSight/README.md

 - **Outcome**: Create a dashboard to visualize and extract meaningful insights from the data.

+## Project Plan

 Here's the game plan that i will followup to dashboard complete!
 In this project, we will do the following :

- - 🪣 Upload a dataset into an S3 bucket.
+- 🪣 **Upload** the dataset into an S3 bucket.

- - 🆕 Create an account on Amazon QuickSight.
+- 🆕 **Create** an Amazon QuickSight account.

- - 🔗 Connect our dataset (in the S3 bucket) to Amazon QuickSight.
+- 🔗 **Connect** the dataset (from the S3 bucket) to Amazon QuickSight.

- - 📊 Create a variety graphs, charts and analysis using QuickSight.
+- 📊 **Visualize** the data:

-       1. Visualise a catalogue of TV/movies by release year, list category and added date.
+  - Create graphs and charts to explore TV/movies by release year, category, and added date.

-       2. Experiment with different visualisation styles - for example, donut, table or bar graphs.
+  - Experiment with various visualization styles, such as donut charts, tables, and bar graphs.

- - 🏆 Publish a dashboard full of insights into our dataset!
+- 🏆 **Publish** a comprehensive dashboard with insights.

 ![architecture-diagram](https://github.com/user-attachments/assets/8a0df195-0a4b-4d78-a806-b8167cae5ded)

+## Cleanup

-I have cleared all the resources used in this project to avoid any pricing alerts.
+To avoid unexpected charges, I have terminated all resources used in this project:

-    1. Terminated Quicksight account
+1. **Terminated** the QuickSight account.

-    2. Deleted S3 bucket
+2. **Deleted** the S3 bucket.

-For detailed documentation, please follow this link:
+For detailed documentation, please refer :
 [Documentation of the steps followed with relevant screenshots](https://github.com/Rupam-1/AWS-Project1---Visualize-data-with-QuickSight/blob/24c09fc0bc1985e338430b9da5123af543f3fe62/Documentation%20of%20the%20steps%20followed%20with%20relevant%20screenshots.pdf)

+## Contribution

+Feel free to contribute by opening issues or submitting pull requests.
+Your feedback and suggestions are appreciated.

+## Contact

+For any questions or inquiries, please email me at [patwarirupam@gmail.com](mailto:patwarirupam@gmail.com)

-Thanks for reading this project.
-Wishing a great day ahead...
+Thank you for visiting this project.
+Have a great day ahead!